 After each matchday programme this season, we publish the regular column from the Coventry City board on our website.
 You can read Coventry City Chief Executive Dave Boddy's column from our game against Stoke City below:

-Good afternoon and welcome to today’s game as we face Stoke City in the Sky Bet Championship.
+Good afternoon and welcome to the Coventry Building Society Arena for today’s game as we face Stoke City in the Sky Bet Championship.

 I would also like to welcome the players, staff, officials and supporters who join us from the Potters for today’s fixture.
 I’d particularly like to welcome their long-serving owner/chairman Peter Coates, who I’ve known for many years.